analyst-one/oikaze/src/tutorial.md

 ### 2. Installation

 To begin, ensure that you have SCSS already set up in your project.
-Oikaze requires SCSS to function properly.
+Oikaze requires SCSS.
 If you haven't installed SCSS, please refer to the SCSS documentation for installation instructions.

 Next, install Oikaze using npm: